Base Rules

 (Not) Breathing

-You can hold your breath for as many rounds as your Strength score.
-If you take damage while doing so, make a Strength save.
-On failure, you start dying.
+You can hold your breath for as many rounds as your STR.
+If you take damage, make a STR save.
+On failure, you start Dying.

 Charmed

 You fail all rolls against your charmer.
-If you attack, hurt, or say anything bad about them, you take 1D4 psychic damage.
+If you attack, hurt, or insult them, you take 1D4 psychic damage.

 You can act OR move on your turn.